garrandall/popular-music-data/tracks/i-wasn-t-with-it-jesse-powell.md

 What makes you think I wanna play around, baby
 And jeapordize the love we have, no way
-And girl I do still love you the same, um hmm
+And girl I do still love you the same, um hm
 So don't you listen to a word your girlfriends say
 No, no, no, no